Non-autonomous iteration of polynomials in the complex plane: Polynomial Julia type sets

 \begin{proof} Let $R$ be as in Lemma \ref{prop: tnzez}.
 We have Therefore $\K[(p_{n})_{n=2}^\infty]=\bigcap_{n=2}^{\infty}(p_{n}\circ...\circ p_{2})^{-1}\left( \D(0,R)\right)$.
 It follows that $ \K[(p_{n})_{n=1}^\infty]$ is non-empty and compact by Remark \ref{rem:pierwszy}. \end{proof}

 Recall that the Julia set obtained in this theorem may be finite, as shown in Example \ref{ex:juliafinite}.
 Our aim is to find regular sets, therefore we need an additional assumption.
-Remark \ref{rem:notinB} shows that the approach from \cite{BB03} may be insufficient in our study.
+Remark \ref{rem:notinB} shows that the approach from \cite{BB03}, where bounds on coefficients were assumed, may be insufficient in our study.
 Another course of action was proposed in \cite{KK18}, where it was required that all polynomials from the sequence $(p_n)_{n=1}^\infty$ have a common escape radius $R$ such that

 In this case $\K[(p_n)_{n=1}^\infty]$ is regular.
 By Lemma \ref{prop: tnzez}, polynomials in a guided sequence have a common escape radius.
 But the condition (\ref{e:suppn}) does not have to be satisfied, which can be seen in the following example.